Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 Write a string to the file system as a text file.
 Will create any missing directories in the absolute path.

 	void write_text_file(string abs_path, string data) impure

+<a id="readlinestdin"></a>
+### read\_line\_stdin()

+Read a line of text from the program's operating system standard input (stdin).
+The stdin is usually the computers keyboard.
+Input ends at a '\n' character (aka ASCII newline, 0x0A).
+The '\n' is not included in the returned string.
+The encoding and format of the returned string depends on the OS and what/if redirects to stdin.

+	string read_line_stdin() impure